Reimagining Africa Through Creative Education Lens

 Leadership: Empowering Africa’s Research Pioneers

-One of Dr. P.’s most impactful contributions is her involvement in the African Science Leadership Programme (ASLP), an initiative by the University of Pretoria and the Global Young Academy.
-ASLP is designed to empower early- to mid-career scientists across the continent with leadership skills that go beyond the lab—fostering collaboration, systems thinking, and societal impact.
+One of Dr. P.’s most impactful contributions is her work with the African Science Leadership Programme (ASLP), an initiative led by the University of Pretoria and the Global Young Academy.
+ASLP was created to equip early-to mid-career scientists across Africa with leadership skills that reach far beyond the laboratory—cultivating collaboration, systems thinking, and a commitment to societal impact.

 “Her work is a testament to what’s possible when science meets soul, and when innovation is driven not just by profit, but by purpose.”